History of Alton Towers: Theme park

-Alton Towers began its evolution into a major theme park in 1980 with the installation of The Corkscrew rollercoaster, the Pirate Ship, and the Alpine Bobsled ride.
-In 1981, Talbot Street, the park's first permanent themed area, was opened on the site of the old fairground behind the Towers, as well as the Log Flume constructed near to the boating lake.
+Under the new management of John Broome, Alton Towers officially opened as a theme park in 1980 with the change to a pay-one-price ticket and new attractions, including the Corkscrew roller-coaster and Pirate Ship.
+In 1981, Talbot Street, the park's first permanent themed area, was opened on the site of the fairground behind the Towers, as well as the Log Flume constructed near to the boating lake.
 In 1984, the park's second roller-coaster, The Black Hole, arrived.
-Throughout the next decade, more attractions, areas and rides were added to Alton Towers.
+Throughout the 1980s, more attractions, areas and rides were added to Alton Towers.

-In 1990, the park was purchased by The Tussauds Group.
-The change of ownership heralded an era of intense development, with a range of large attractions and new areas being built at the park, including the dark rides The Haunted House (1992) and Toyland Tours (1994), thrill rides such as Nemesis (1994), a hotel complex in 1996, Oblivion (1998), and Air (now known as Galactica) (2002).
+In 1990, the park was purchased from John Broome by The Tussauds Group.
+The change of ownership heralded another era of major development with large new attractions and areas being built, including the dark rides The Haunted House (1992) and Toyland Tours (1994), thrill rides such as Nemesis (1994), Oblivion (1998), and Air (now known as Galactica) (2002), and a hotel complex in 1996.

-In 2005, Alton Towers was acquired by the investment group Dubai International Capital (DIC) when it purchased Tussauds for £800 million.
-The Tussauds Group was bought by Merlin Entertainments in March 2007 for over £1 billion from DIC, placing Alton Towers under their control.
-In July 2007, the resort and park was sold to Nick Leslau and his investment firm Prestbury, who now lease the park back to Merlin Entertainments to operate on a 35-year lease.
+The Tussauds Group was acquired by investment groups Charterhouse in 1998 and Dubai International Capital (DIC) in 2005, twice transferring ownership of Alton Towers.
+The Tussauds Group was bought by Merlin Entertainments in March 2007 for over £1 billion from DIC.
+Merlin subsequently sold Alton Towers in July 2007 to Nick Leslau and his investment firm Prestbury on a 35-year lease-back agreement, and have operated the site since.